-However, our system makes sure that in a given billing period, you're never charged more than 30.4 multiplied by your daily budget amount.
+However, our system makes sure that in a given billing period, you're never charged more than 30.4 multiplied by your average daily budget amount.
 For example, if you budget US$10 per day, the maximum you would pay is US$304.

-If Google shows your ads too often and your costs for the month end up exceeding what you should have paid in a month given the daily budget you've set, an overdelivery credit will automatically be applied to your account.
+If Google shows your ads too often and your costs for the month end up exceeding what you should have paid in a month given the average daily budget you've set, an overdelivery credit will automatically be applied to your account.
 For instance, if your monthly charging limit is US$304, and you've accrued US$310 in costs in a given billing period, you'll receive a credit for US$6 and only be charged US$304.
 You can see these adjustments on your Transaction history page.

 Tip: View your recommended budget